 Shale PVT and Sampling

 This 1-day course was specially developed to complement the SPE workshop on complex reservoir fluids.
-Attendees will learn what PVT samples should be collected and how the samples are used.
 The major differences between PVT and sampling in ultra-tight formations such as shale versus traditional (>0.001 md) reservoirs will be covered.
 Discussions include methods to develop black-oil and EOS models to use for liquid-rich reservoir fluids.
 Topics include:

 - Surface production samples and readily accessible data—what they are and how to use them